 When it comes to cleaning using pressure cleaners, most manufacturers worldwide have always pushed pressure as the sole criteria for choosing a pressure cleaner – which it is not!
 There are plenty of factors that influence high pressure cleaning.

-And what is worse, they would most often state the pump’s maximum pressure rating in all advertizing while the horsepower available to drive that pump to this maximum pressure was far less than what is required to actually reach that pressure.
+And what is worse, they would most often state the pump’s maximum pressure rating in all advertising while the horsepower available to drive that pump to this maximum pressure was far less than what is required to actually reach that pressure.
 Nowhere do they state the actual OPERATING PRESSURE.

 So in essence, a pump might be rated to 2,200 PSI, while the effective working pressure is only 1,100 PSI.
 And because very often domestic and semi-industrial machines are not fitted with pressure gauges, there is no way of telling what the actual operating pressure is.

 Some even go as far as stating only the ‘EWP’ (effective working pressure using a Turbo Nozzle) – a practice we too were forced to employ in order to look like we’re stacking up but the difference is that we also stated the maximum pump pressure AND the de-rated pressure – which is really the pressure the machine is set to run at, at a comfortable pace – the real working/operating pressure.

 Do you need a pressure gauge fitted ?